 How it started

 “I go very often to the south of Italy, where people have a very strong connection with their local onion,” Pombo said.
 “Whenever I have a workshop on dyeing with onion skins there, the people are most excited about discovering this secret property of their beloved plant.
 This has made me re-think how we can relate to nature and culture in a different way.
-Using this local pride I have seen in Italy as a starting point, I asked, ‘How do a group of artists from the USA, China, Japan and India use onions to explore themselves and communicate these ideas with others?’”
+I asked, ‘How do a group of artists from the USA, China, Japan and India use onions to explore themselves and communicate these ideas with others?’”

-The students plan to show off their work, which includes clothing, rugs and tapestries, during New York Textile Month this coming September in New York City.
+The students showed off their work during New York Textile Month in September 2019 in New York City.
+They created yarn, clothing, rugs and tapestries.

 “It’s just building a new world of how to interact with something we kind of take for granted and really enriching our sensory perception with this vegetable,” says Tess Murdoch, one of the students working on the project.

 There’s an entire movement for sustainable textiles, demanding ethically produced clothing, but also environmentally-friendly fabrics and dyes.
-While modern-day fashion continues to be more geared toward what Murdoch calls “fast fashion,” on a smaller scale, a trend of natural dyes can only grow.
+Modern-day fashion continues to be more geared toward “fast fashion.”
+But on a smaller scale, a trend of natural dyes can only grow.
 “We’re all converts for life,” Murdoch said, noting that onion skin dying has replaced their love for any other dyes.

-Student Lori Luo is from China, said she has gained interest already from her Instagram friends when she shows off pictures of the creations on social media.
+Student Lori Luo is from China.
+She has gained interest already from her Instagram friends when she shows off pictures of the creations on social media.

 “Maybe we can change our little world surrounding us,” Luo said.
 “I’m interested in the onion’s layers, and the texture of onion skins.
 I make a set of layered garments and will apply cell-like stitches.
 I connect those layers with Chinese traditional culture.
 In ancient times, people loved to wear a lot of layers,” she said.
 “With some skills people could see their own skins through give or six layers, which is also similar to onion skins.”